adophoxia/VIAL-for-Keychron/README.md

 # `Vial for Keychron`

-This is ***not*** the actual code to the Keychron Q/V boards, but *modified code to used to work with VIAL*.
++ This is ***not*** the actual code to the Keychron non-Pro/Max Q/V boards, but *modified code to used to work with VIAL*.

+- The details of this guide are only for the Keychron non-Pro/Max Q/V boards.

 ---

-> :warning: : THIS CODE IS INTENDED FOR EDUCATIONAL PURPOSES ONLY AND DOES NOT REPRESENT KEYCHRON IN ANY WAY.
+> :warning: : THE CODE REPRESENTED HERE IS INTENDED FOR EDUCATIONAL PURPOSES ONLY AND DOES NOT REPRESENT KEYCHRON IN ANY WAY.

 ---